synchronoss/nio-stream-storage/README.md

 Overview
 --------
-The NIO Stream Storage project is a lightweight library to store streamed byte data using a combination of in memory and file storage.
+The NIO Stream Storage project is a lightweight library to store streamed byte data and read them back.
-`StreamStorage` (which extends `OutputStream`) is used as the destination to write incoming bytes as they are available.
+The core component, `StreamStorage` (which extends `OutputStream`) is used as the destination to write incoming bytes as they are available.
-It supplies an `InputStream` of the stored bytes when requested.
+The `StreamStorage` is required to supply an `InputStream` of the stored bytes when requested.
-Automatic resource management is available to ensure any underlying files are automatically be deleted once the InputStream is closed.
+The `StreamStorage` is implementing the `Disposable` interface for automatic resource management.

 Latest Release
 --------------